SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 #### -Preview- Latest measurement values can be stored as part of a device managed object

 {{< c8y-admon-preview >}}
-The feature is in Public Preview mode, that is, it is not enabled by default and maybe subject to change in the future.
+This feature is in Public Preview, that is, it is not enabled by default and maybe subject to change in the future.
 {{< /c8y-admon-preview >}}

-Starting from this release we introduce the support of automated persistence of measurement values under the `c8y_LatestMeasurements` fragment.
+Support of automated persistence of measurement values under the `c8y_LatestMeasurements` fragment has been introduced.
+If a measurement is created with a series that matches the configuration the device managed object is updated with the last series sent to the platform.

+For details on how this feature is enabled and how it works, refer to the {{< product-c8y-iot >}}.

 ##### How to enable it